-To successfully establish a connection and send requests to the ServiceNow API, the ServiceNow Scope activity needs to retrieve an OAuth access token.
+To successfully establish a connection and send requests to the ServiceNow API, the ServiceNow Scope activity needs a end point URL for your ServiceNow tenant (Endpoint URL), a user name (UserName) and password (Password).
+You may optionally retrieve an OAuth access token from your ServiceNow tenant.
 To retrieve the OAuth access token it needs your ServiceNow instance Client ID, Client Secret, and endpoint URL.

 Complete the Setup OAuth steps in the ServiceNow documentation.
 While the documented steps are likely the same across all ServiceNow platform regions, it's recommended that you follow the steps for your specific region in case there are differences (e.g., Madrid, New York, etc.)